xorbitsai/xorbits_sql/README.md

 <i><a href="https://join.slack.com/t/xorbitsio/shared_invite/zt-1z3zsm9ep-87yI9YZ_B79HLB2ccTq4WA">👉 Join our Slack community!</a></i>
 </div>

+**Xorbits SQL is still at an early development stage and under active improvement.
+Please feel free to provide feedback if you encounter any issues or have any suggestion.**

 ## Key features

 🌟 **Pandas and SQL APIs in one**: The popular pandas and SQL APIs now work seamlessly together.